 Soon enough, a representative from Happy Happy Birthday to Me Records caught Casper & the Cookies opening for the Late BP Helium and Elekibass, which resulted in an agreement to sign the band.
 After several lineup changes and a couple years of hard work, the revised group (then consisting of NeSmith, Stanton, Phil Stockman, Paul Walker, and Ben Spraker) released Oh in 2004 and went on tour in Japan the following year.
 Following Nesmith's short-lived stint with Of Montreal, Casper & the Cookies returned in 2006 with a new release, The Optimist's Club, and a new lineup featuring NeSmith, Stanton, and drummer Davy Gibbs as the core members.
 Released during the summer, the album managed to retain the jumpy, quirky spirit of Oh without the rough-edged production values.

 Casper & the Cookies served as the backup band for Daniel Johnston at the 2007 Athens Pop Fest.
 They also toured alongside the Apples in Stereo that same year, followed by a second tour of Japan shortly thereafter.
-Although the lineup continued to change, the band's prolific output remained consistent as they issued Modern Silence in 2009. ~ Margaret Reges, Rovi
+Although the lineup continued to change, the band's prolific output remained consistent as they issued Modern Silence in 2009.
+A free digital release called Ice Mattress was released on their website in 2011 and in 2014 the group returned with the album Dingbats. ~ Margaret Reges, Rovi